VerdictAI

 5 questions

-Do monitor light bars cause glare on the screen?
+Do monitor light bars cause screen glare?